New Jersey Child Support Lawyers

 Most cases fall under the purview of the Child Support Guidelines and the Guidelines were designed to provide uniformity and fairness in child support awards throughout the State of New Jersey.
 Several factors are considered in the Guidelines, including the parties’ respective incomes, the costs of child care and health insurance expenses and the number of overnights each parent spends with the child.

-How is child support calculated when parents share equal time with the child?
+How is child support in New Jersey calculated when parents share equal time with the child?

 If the time spent with each parent is equal (50% of overnights each), then a “shared” Child Support Guideline will be used by the court.
 The court will consider both parties’ incomes in such a scenario.
 Barring a significant discrepancy in the parties’ incomes, the child support award, if any, would likely be small.